kirbydesign/designsystem/.github/PULL_REQUEST_TEMPLATE.md

 ## Are there any additional context?

+[ If any - replace this paragraph with additional context otherwise just delete this section]

 ## Checklist:

 The following tasks should be carried out in sequence in order to follow [the process of contributing](../CONTRIBUTING.md/#the-process-of-contributing) correctly.